RESETHACKER-COMMUNITY/What-Is-RESETHACKER/README.md

 > ResetHacker Launches a mini CTF series called "Let's play CTF" with creators CyberKnight and moderator Smile_Hacker to promote CTF.

 - 12 June 2020
-> ResetHacker Celebrates the 5k on Instagram by going live with team members Cryptonic07 , Walled, Harsh and Gaurav Singh.
+> ResetHacker Celebrates the 5k on Instagram by going live with team members Cryptonic07, Walled, Harsh and Gaurav Singh.

 -11th June 2020
-> ResetHacker Launches the two department 1.)
+> ResetHacker Launches the two departments 1.)
 ResetDeveloper department with 10+ Developers and 2.)
 ResetHacker.CCID with 7+ Cybercrime investigators.

 - 25th May 2020
 > ResetHacker team RyukSec (CTF leader) published his 1st recorded tools tutorials videos on ResetHacker Youtube.